-Our Mission Statement: The Cayuga Lake Watershed Network identifies key threats to Cayuga Lake and its watershed, and it advocates for solutions that support a healthy environment and vibrant, sustainable communities.
+The Cayuga Lake Watershed Network identifies key threats to Cayuga Lake and its watershed, and advocates for solutions that support a healthy environment and vibrant, sustainable communities.

-Goal III: To continue growing the broadest possible base of support, through building a diverse membership; with ongoing fundraising; and by fostering relationships with sustainable economic development educational and community groups, individuals and businesses.
+Grow the broadest possible base of support through membership, fundraising, and fostering relationships with community groups, individuals and businesses.